reapermunky/Veriduct/What_Veriduct_Is_Not.md

 - Fragments data into meaningless, contextless pieces.
 - Strips away structure, format, and forensic markers.
-- Produces outputs with no identifiable traits—no headers, no filetypes, no patterns.
+- Produces outputs with no identifiable traits - no headers, no filetypes, no patterns.

 There’s no “encrypted blob.”
 No “hidden file.”
-Just entropy—scattered in ways that resist detection, correlation, and reconstruction.
+Just entropy - scattered in ways that resist detection, correlation, and reconstruction.

 Restoration is only possible with a reassembly key and contextual logic.
 Without that, there's nothing to seize, decode, or even accuse.